Tirzepatide (Active ingredient in Mounjaro) for Weight Loss

-Find out what makes Mounjaro™ (Tirzepatide) such a promising advancement in the GLP-1 class and what clinical trials thus far can tell us about its ability to help with weight loss in patients with overweight or obesity.
+Find out what makes Tirzepatide, same ingredient as Mounjaro, such a promising advancement in the GLP-1 class and what clinical trials thus far can tell us about its ability to help with weight loss in patients with overweight or obesity.
 Read on to learn more.

 Scottsdale Weight Loss Clinic MedShape

-Like other well-known GLP-1 drugs—such as Wegovy®, Tirzepatide (Compounded Mounjaro)is a once-weekly injectable medication that helps regulate blood sugar levels.
+Like other well-known GLP-1 drugs—such as Wegovy®, Tirzepatide (same active ingredient in Mounjaro)is a once-weekly injectable medication that helps regulate blood sugar levels.
 Currently, it is indicated for use in patients with type 2 diabetes, but it has surpassed all trials and studies as a weight-loss drug and is prescribed off label for the reasons of use for weight loss.
+Furthermore, recently Zepbound which also consists of ingredient Tirzepatide has been FDA Approved for weight loss.

 Clinical trials found doses of tirzepatide effective in reducing hemaglobin A1C levels and assisting with weight loss.
 Early data suggests that it may even reduce the likelihood of cardiovascular events such as heart attack or stroke, though a trial tackling this question has not yet concluded.